Guide to Evicting a Tenant

 What changed under the Renters’ Rights Act 2025

 Section 21 abolished.
 Fixed-term assured tenancies abolished.
 Ground 8 threshold raised to 3 months.
-Information Sheet required for every tenancy by 31 May 2026.
+Information Sheet required for every qualifying tenancy by 31 May 2026.
 Read the full guide.

 Section 21 is gone